Five Acres High School is an academy in the Greenshaw Learning Trust.

 The formal, legal governing body for all schools in the Greenshaw Learning Trust is the Board of Trustees.
-It is made up of 9 Trustees and the Chair of the board of Trustees is Mike Cooper.
-It meets each half term, six times per year and usually follows Local Governing Body meetings in all the schools.
+It is made up of 9 Trustees and the Chair of the board of Trustees is Roger Mills.
+It meets each half term, six times per year and usually follows Governing Body meetings in all the schools.

 The Greenshaw Learning Trust is one single organisation.
 It is a single employer for all teachers and support staff in all schools.
 It is also the admissions authority for all schools.

 The Board of Trustees delegates the governance of its schools in large part to the Governing Body and Leadership team in the school.
 There are certain functions that it does not delegate because these have to remain with the board of Trustees and be carried out across the entire organisation.
 These are mostly the functions that relate to finance, legal and Human Resources.

 The Board has a number of committees to carry our scrutiny functions.
 Governing Bodies are special Committees of the Board of Trustees.
 The minutes of all Governing Bodies are received and scrutinised by the Board of Trustees.